-On June 28, 2018, the "Special Administrative Measures for Foreign Investment Access to Pilot Free Trade Zones 2018 Version" (hereinafter referred to as "the Negative List for Foreign Investment Entry 2018 Ver.") was publicized (Order No. 18 of Ministry of Commerce and National Development and Reform Committee, enacted July 28, 2018).
-In the past, the fields in which foreign investment were restricted/prohibited were listed in the Catalog for the Guidance of Foreign Investment Industries (hereinafter referred to as "the Catalog"), but from now on the list has been made independent as the "Negative List for Foreign Investment Entry."
+On June 30, 2019, the "Special Administrative Measures for Foreign Investment Access to Pilot Free Trade Zones 2019 Version" (hereinafter referred to as "the Negative List for Foreign Investment Entry 2019 Ver.") was publicized (Order No. 25 of Ministry of Commerce and National Development and Reform Committee, enacted July 30, 2019).

+This is the ninth revision since the first promulgation of the Catalog in 1995.
+There are 48 restrictive measures included in the 2018 version, but in the "Negative List for Foreign Investment Entry 2019 Ver." this has been reduced to 40 items.